Cortes-Ces/SpotifyData/README.md

 # SpotifyData
-csvSpotify.java reads from the spotify viral week csv file and stores the artist names and creates a new text file with the artists names
+csvSpotify.java reads from the spotify viral week csv file and stores the artist names and creates a new text file with the artists names.
-Lab #2 for the CISC 3130 Course section TY-9
+Lab #2 for the CISC 3130 Course section TY-9.
 Creating an array and putting together a small project that creates and inputs information into a new text file.

 ## Installation & Setup